Business Administration (BUS)

 BUS 4910.
 Entrepreneurship Capstone.
 3 Credits.

 Integrative, capstone course concerned with issues and decisions facing senior management in the thematic area of Entrepreneurship.
-Prerequisites: BUS 2150, BUS 2300, BUS 2500, BUS 2700, BUS 2800; Business Administration major or minor; Senior standing.
+Prerequisites: BUS 2150 with a minimum grade of C-, BUS 2300, BUS 2500, BUS 2700, BUS 2800; Business Administration majors only; Senior standing.

 BUS 4920.
 Global Business Strategic Cap.
 3 Credits.

 Integrative, capstone course concerned with issues and decisions facing senior management in the thematic area of Global Business.
-Prerequisites: BUS 2150, BUS 2300, BUS 2500, BUS 2700, BUS 2800; Business Administration major or minor; Senior standing.
+Prerequisites: BUS 2150 with a minimum grade of C-, BUS 2300, BUS 2500, BUS 2700, BUS 2800; Business Administration majors only; Senior standing.

 BUS 4930.
 Sustainable Bus Strategic Cap.
 3 Credits.

 Integrative, capstone course concerned with issues and decisions facing senior management in the thematic area of Sustainable Business.
-Prerequisites: BUS 2150, BUS 2300, BUS 2500, BUS 2700, BUS 2800; Business Administration major or minor; Senior standing.
+Prerequisites: BUS 2150 with a minimum grade of C-, BUS 2300, BUS 2500, BUS 2700, BUS 2800; Business Administration majors only.

 BUS 4990.
 Special Topics.
 1-18 Credits.